-For Field1, the vector will hold 98700 addresses assuming there that many records having Field1.
+For Field1, the vector will hold 98700 addresses assuming there are that many records having Field1.
 Each address is a Tick object that has Field1 populated.

 For Field2, let’s assume the vector is longer.

-If a product query specifies Field1 and Field2, engine first identifies which of the two vector is shorter.
+If a product query specifies Field1 and Field2, engine first identifies which of the two vectors is shorter.
 In our case, Field1 vector is chosen, so we iterate over it.
 (Note we don’t need Field2’s vector.)
 For each item, we check if Field2 is present (low-cost) and produce a product.